ratrian/WES237B-assignment1/README.md

 Using Google Chrome on your Pixel Fold, navigate to the F-Droid [website](https://f-droid.org/en/).
 Click on the `DOWNLOAD F-DROID` button.
 This will download the `apk` for F-Droid.
 Look for the notification for the download.
 Once you tap it, you will be prompted with the screen to enable installation of `apk`s from Google Chrome.
 Turn on the setting and continue.

 ### Termux
 Open F-Droid and search for `Termux`.
-Install the package `Termux: Terminal Editor with Packages`.  this will once again prompt you to enable the installation of `apk`s from F-Droid.
+Install the package `Termux: Terminal Emulator with Packages`.  this will once again prompt you to enable the installation of `apk`s from F-Droid.
 Turn on the setting and continue.
 You will then be warned that `Termux` is intended for an older version of Android.
 Click `More Information` and select `Install anyway`.
 Start `Termux`, accept notifications.
 Close `Termux`.
 Start `Termux` again.
 Check your notifications, expand the `Termux` notification and click `Aquire wake lock`.

 ### Install Code Server
 In `Termux` perform the following